ipilcher/fdf/ipset-filter.md

 **forwarded** from the trusted network to the untrusted network.
 A stateful firewall will normally drop (or reject) such response packets, because their relationship to the initial discovery message isn't understood by the firewall.
-(After all, the firewall didn't route the discovery packet; some application sent **something** with a raw socket, but it wasn't even addressed to the address from which the response packets are coming.)
+(After all, the firewall didn't route the discovery packet.
+Some application sent **something** with a raw socket, but it wasn't even addressed to the address from which the response packets are coming.)